The Yellow-eyed penguin

-The yellow-eyed penguins pair for life and always return to their favourite nesting site.
+Breeding populations of Yellow-eyed penguins are found along The Catlins coast where headlands provide best access to their off-shore feeding grounds and where forest or shrubland provide nesting habitat.
 They nest amongst the roots of forest trees or flax within calling range, but not in sight of, the next pair of birds.

-More in-depth information can be found on the Yellow-Eyed Penguin Trust website.
+More information about the Yellow- eyed penguin can be found on the Yellow-Eyed Penguin Trust website